pymanga/pyMANGA/ResourceLib/BelowGround/Individual/SaltFeedbackBucket/SaltFeedbackBucket.md

 - *calculateCellSalinity* Calculate the salinity of the current time step using a simple bucket model approach (see below).
 - *getPlantSalinity* Calculate mean cell salinity of affected cells for each plant (``salinity_plant``)
 - *calculatePlantResources* Calculate salinity below each plant based on ``pyMANGA.BelowGround.Individual.FixedSalinity``.
+- *writeGridSalinity* Write grid cell salinity to a text file.

 ##### getBorderValues